mz0in/asp.net-webform/README.md

 #### Features
 - Able to search clothes name
 - Interactive Carrousel displaying images
 - Shopping Cart & Stripe checkout
 - 2 type of accounts, User & Admin
+- Able to login with Google

 #### Limitations
 - Unable to purchase same clothe but different size/colour - Only 1 type
+- There is no pagination

 ----